Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 Try to make alliances when possible in order to give yourself breathing room on one border to focus on attacking another, as well as to ally yourself with other weaker players when one player starts to become dominant.

 Don't build towns/cities where they are likely to get taken.
-Attack with as many units as you can when you get into battles and try to have as many different types of units going into each battle.
+Attack with as many units as you can when you get into battles, try to have as many different types of units going into each battle, and try to attack from multiple hex sides.

 When you place your units, always place them at the front, and keep units constantly moving up to the front to get into battle.

-Watch out for sneak attacks on your capital, particularly by enemy frigates loaded down with land units.
+Watch out for sneak attacks on your capital, particularly by enemy frigates transporting land units.
 Always keep track of your enemy's frigates and which of your towns/cities are within range of them.

 www.viktorygame.com